DaisyMolving/DaisyMolving.github.io/_posts/2016-01-24-ruby-splat.markdown

 #=> "Lion predates Buffalo"
 {% endhighlight %}

 So here you can see that `*foods` uses the splat operator and therefore stands in for `Zebra`, `Antelope` and `Buffalo`, while `animal` stands only for the first argument that the `predator` method takes, `Lion`.
 The splat helps us to pass the method several arguments without having to put these arguments inside an array.
-You can see that the splat treats the remaining arguments as though they really are arguments and for this reason splats can also be used for...
+You can see that the splat treats the remaining arguments as though they really <strong>are</strong> arrays, and for this reason splats can also be used for...

 <strong> ...Creating Arrays </strong>